anwarbasha00/WEATHER_DASHBOARD/README.md

+Company:Codetech It Solutions

+Name:Sk Anwar Basha

+Intern ID :CT04DM650

+Domain: React.js Web Development

+Duration: 4 weeks

+Mentor: Neela Santosh

 🌦️ WeatherApp

-A sleek and responsive React-based weather application that provides real-time weather data and a 5-day forecast using the OpenWeatherMap API.
-Built with React, Tailwind CSS, and React Icons for a clean and interactive UI.
+WeatherApp is a responsive and user-friendly weather forecast application built using React, Tailwind CSS, and the OpenWeatherMap API.
+It allows users to search for any city and view real-time weather data along with a 5-day forecast.
+The app displays current temperature, weather conditions, humidity, wind speed, sunrise/sunset times, and a visually appealing multi-day outlook with icons.

-🚀 Features
+📌 Features

-🌍 City Search with dynamic weather updates
+Search by City: Type a city name and view its weather instantly.

-🌡️ Current Weather including:
+Current Weather Display:

-Temperature (Celsius)
+Temperature in Celsius

-Feels Like
+"Feels Like" temperature

-Humidity
+Humidity percentage

-Wind Speed
+Wind speed (converted from m/s to km/h)

+Weather description and icon

+Location and local time

-🌄 Sunrise and Sunset times
+Sunrise and Sunset Times: Displays in readable 12-hour format.

-📅 5-Day Forecast with:
+5-Day Forecast:

+Midday temperatures for the next five days

-Daily icons
+Daily weather icons and conditions

-Daily average temperatures

-Weather conditions

-🎨 Beautiful, responsive UI with Tailwind CSS
+Responsive UI: Mobile-first design with Tailwind CSS

-🧭 Local time and full date display
+Real-Time Updates: Automatically fetches and updates data when a new city is searched.

-🧩 Technologies Used
+⚙️ Technologies Used
-React

-Axios

-Tailwind CSS

-OpenWeatherMap API

-React Icons

-📁 Project Structure
-weather-app/

-├── public/

-├── src/

-│   ├── components/

-│   │   ├── Header.js // Handles search, API calls, and layout
+React: Component-based UI development

+Axios: For making API requests

+Tailwind CSS: Utility-first styling framework

+React Icons: To display weather and UI icons

-│   │   └── MainComp.js // Displays weather and forecast data
+OpenWeatherMap API: Source for weather and forecast data

-│   ├── App.js

-│   └── index.js

-├── tailwind.config.js

-├── package.json

-└── README.md

 🧠 How It Works

-Header.js
-Manages the app’s state (city, current data, forecast)

-Fetches weather and forecast data on city search or load

-Passes the data to MainComp

-MainComp.js
+The app uses two API endpoints from OpenWeatherMap:

+Current Weather Data API: Retrieves real-time conditions

+5-Day Forecast API: Provides weather predictions every 3 hours

+From the forecast data, the app filters out one data point per day (specifically at 12 PM) to simplify the display and maintain visual consistency.
+The data is passed from the Header.js component to MainComp.js, which renders the current and forecast weather information dynamically.

+Tailwind CSS is used throughout for a clean, responsive layout.
+Weather icons and data are matched using the OpenWeatherMap-provided icon codes and formatted using helper libraries like toLocaleTimeString() for time display.

+📁 File Structure

+src/

+├── components/

+│   ├── Header.js      // Input field, API calls, and layout

-Displays current weather data including temperature, wind, humidity, and icon
+│   └── MainComp.js    // Displays current and forecast data

-Formats sunrise and sunset times

-Filters the forecast to show daily noon values

-Shows a 5-day preview with icons, temperatures, and weather summaries
+├── App.js

+└── index.js

 output: